Hyacinth Graf Strachwitz: War against the Soviet Union

 Strachwitz was promoted to Oberstleutnant (lieutenant colonel) of the Reserves on 1 January 1942.
 He returned to the Eastern Front in mid-March 1942.
 Throughout the summer of 1942 Strachwitz led his tanks in the advance to the Don River and across it to Stalingrad.
 His unit was the first to reach the Volga River north of Stalingrad on 23 August 1942.
 By this time the 16th Panzer Division was assigned to the 6th Army, which was encircled at Stalingrad in November 1942.
 By now, Strachwitz had been promoted to command the Panzer-Regiment.

-Strachwitz was severely wounded on 13 October 1942, requiring immediate treatment in a field hospital.
-A direct hit on his command tank caused severe burns.
+Strachwitz was severely wounded on 13 October 1942 by a direct hit on his command tank, which caused severe burns requiring immediate treatment in a field hospital.
 Strachwitz handed over command of his I./Panzer-Regiment 2 to Hauptmann Bernd Freytag von Loringhoven.
 He then had to be flown out and was treated at a hospital at Breslau until 10 November 1942.
 He received further treatment at the Charité in Berlin from 11 to 18 November 1942.

 During this stay he received news that he had been awarded the Oak Leaves to his Knight's Cross of the Iron Cross.
 He was ordered to the Führerhauptquartier in December 1942 for the presentation of the Oak Leaves by Hitler himself.
 He then went to Bad Gastein for a period of convalescence before spending his vacation at home in Alt Siedel.
 Strachwitz was promoted to Oberst (colonel) of the Reserves on 1 January 1943.